alanceloth/PortfolioDS/README.md

 **Results:** IN PROGRESS

-### Project 8 - Análise não supervisionada para tomada de decisões
+### Project 8 - Unsupervised Analysis for Decision Making

 **Goal:** IN PROGRESS